What are our glutes?

 - Do 15-20 reps.

-- Step-up: This exercise for glutes female is great for activating and strengthening almost all the muscles in your lower body.
+This exercise for glutes female is great for activating and strengthening almost all the muscles in your lower body.
 These include your quadriceps, hamstrings, and adductors besides the glutes.

 - Stand in front of a step or a bench.

 - Place your right foot on the bench and step up as you engage your right glute to lift your left leg.

 - Straighten your right leg to stand straight and lower back down as you bend your right knee.

 This is one of the best glute exercises to increase your hip extension and strength.
 This is a great exercise for sportspeople and for those who want to stabilise their knee after an injury.